Wojtke7/Remitly-Internship-2024/README.md

 # Remitly-Internship-2024
-Repository with programming task for 2024 summer intern at Remitly
+Repository with programming task for 2024 summer intern at Remitly.